 Opened in 2014, Co-Works is RISD's first cross-departmental research and making lab.
-Initially open only to students enrolled in our interdisciplinary courses, we've been working hard to develop more avenues for students, staff, and faculty to engage with the Co-Works community.
+Initially open only to students enrolled in our interdisciplinary courses, we've been working hard to develop more ways for students, staff, and faculty to engage with the Co-Works community.
 We offer:

-- Co-Works experimental courses
+- Co-Works interdiciplinary and experimental courses

 - Teaching opportunities for RISD faculty and graduate students